TheRenegadeCoder/sample-programs-website/docs/projects/job-sequencing/python/index.md

 [Job Sequencing](https://sampleprograms.io/projects/job-sequencing) in [Python](https://sampleprograms.io/languages/python) was written by:

 - Parker Johansen
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 21 2019 09:10:55.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:13:03.
 The solution was first committed on Nov 19 2018 14:50:55.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution